-Basic knowledge regarding histologic principles, normal microscopic anatomy and basic dermatopathology will be learned through independent reading, and one-on-one and group slide reviews.
-Dermatopathology rounds are held weekly at a ten-headed microscope, and participants include dermatology and pathology residents, board-certified veterinary dermatologists and pathologists.
-Between 15 and 30 in-house and outside cases are reviewed weekly.
+Basic knowledge regarding histologic principles, normal microscopic anatomy and basic dermatopathology will be learned through independent reading, and group slide reviews.
+Dermatopathology rounds are held weekly at a ten-headed microscope, and participants include dermatology and pathology residents, and board-certified veterinary dermatologists and pathologists.
+During these sessions, in-house and outside cases as well as teaching slides are reviewed.
 Additionally, a comprehensive set of representative skin biopsy slides is available for review by the resident.

 Internal Medicine Training

 The resident will achieve a broad understanding of internal medicine including the knowledge of clinical features, pathomechanisms, diagnostic tests and their evaluation, treatment and prognosis of infectious diseases, endocrine disorders, gastrointestinal disorders, hepatic disorders, hematopoietic disorders and systemic immunologic disorders.
-This knowledge will be obtained through didactic teaching, weekly journal club, elective rotation for a one month block with the internal medicine service, weekly internal medicine case conferences and house officer presentations.
+This knowledge will be obtained through didactic teaching available at the university, weekly journal club, elective rotation for a one month block with the internal medicine service, weekly internal medicine case conferences and house officer presentations.

-The NCSU Investigative Dermatology Resident is expected to complete at least one research project involving bench work in our fully equipped immunodermatology research laboratory.
-Technical supervision by a research technician will be provided.
-Yearly, between two and three months off-clinic time will be made available to complete this project.
+The NCSU dermatology resident is expected to complete at least one bench work or clinical research project.
+In case of the former type of project, a technical supervision by a research technician will be provided.
+Appropriate off-clinic time will be made available to complete the research project.
 Additionally, the resident is expected to participate in clinical research undertaken by the dermatology faculty.
-Instruction in writing grant proposals, analysis of data, and principles of evidence-based veterinary dermatology will be an integral part of this training.

-Attendance of graduate courses (biostatistics, immunology, cell biology….) could be arranged for interested individuals
+Attendance of graduate courses (biostatistics, immunology, cell biology, etc.) could be arranged for interested individuals.

 When on clinics, the resident will be responsible for supervising rounds with the senior veterinary students enrolled in the dermatology rotation.
 The resident will also participate in laboratory sessions and technical courses taught to sophomore veterinary students.

-The residents will be expected to attend, at least, the annual meeting of the ESVD/ECVD.
-In addition to this yearly meeting, the residents will be strongly encouraged to attend other veterinary and medical specialized meetings (i.e. World Congress of Veterinary Dermatology, North American Veterinary Forum, ACVIM, AAD, SID).
+The residents will be expected to attend at least one annual veterinary dermatology meeting (NAVDF and/or ESVD/ECVD congress).
+In addition to this yearly meeting, the residents will be strongly encouraged to attend other veterinary and medical specialized meetings (i.e. World Congress of Veterinary Dermatology, ACVIM, AAD, SID).

 The program is NOT part of the residency matching program.